-Shiseido has a total of 15 production facilities, 4 of which are located in Japan and 11 of which are located overseas.
-Of these, a total of 12, including 4 in Japan and 9 overseas, have earned certification under the ISO 14001 international environmental management standard. the Vietnam Factory is preparing to earn ISO 14001 certification.
+14 production facilities of shiseido have earned certification under the ISO 14001 international environmental management standard.
 Production factories use a management system based on ISO 14001, and they strive to improve management structures and reduce environmental impacts through the repeated use of the PDCA cycle ("Plan," "Do," "Check," "Action").